 conda activate command.

 First, please clone the deepchem repository from GitHub.

 If you want GPU support (we supports only CUDA 10.1):

 If you are using the Windows and the PowerShell:

 (base)in your command line.

 conda init <YOUR_SHELL_NAME>to activate it, then:

-conda activate deepchem python setup.py install pytest -m "not slow" deepchem # optional
+conda activate deepchem pip install -e . pytest -m "not slow" deepchem # optional